-November synchroblog on wordpress: calling us out of numbness; and the facebook group.
+November synchroblog on wordpress: calling us out of numbness.
+Every month we get to blog at the same time on the same topic!

 Richard Rohr says "the role of the prophets is to call us out of numbness."
 Since the beginning of time, prophetic voices both in and outside of scripture have been calling us to consider change of some sort. ...
 Regardless of the emphasis, prophets challenge us to consider a better future.
 Right now there's a strong sense of change brewing...The popular media has been showing and telling us a lot about the consensus in the meritocracy, on The [Wall] Street and company; I'm wondering about the common sense on Main Street where most of us spend most of our time.